thoughtworks-jumpstart/jumpstart/01_programming_fundamentals/devops/deployment/front_end/static_websites.md

 ## GitHub Pages

-You can find out to use GitHub Pages easily by following their step-by-step guide on the [landing page](https://pages.github.com/).
+You can find out to use GitHub Pages easily by following their step-by-step guide on the [landing page](https://pages.github.com/) (**Note**: Scroll past the video and select "Project site" instead of "User or organization site").
 All you need is one `index.html` file and configure your GitHub project to enable GitHub Pages.

 Caveat: